pineapples5972/pratyabhijna/content/Practices/—ஃ “External Discipline.” ஃ.md

 —Swami Lakshamanjoo—
 ∫Sunday, April 27, 1980∫

-**E**very human being must strive for self-realization.
+Every human being must strive for self-realization.
 When the individual self has right knowledge of the universal Self and recognizes its Divinity without the least apprehension, it is known as Union or Yoga.
 Patanjali has explained eight limbs of Yoga in his Yoga-Sutras.
 However The Kashmir Śaiva philosophy also recognizes the Yoga-Sutras and we have our own independent system for limbs of Yoga, where it is stressed that the first two parts, i.e. Yamas and Niyamas must have already been practised.
 In Kashmir Śaivism the eight limbs of Yoga begin from Asanas—the right posture.
 By practising the first two one prepares oneself for the spiritual path.
 This is the development of etiquette.
 This is the external behavior.
 Unless one develops the external behavior how can one delve deeper into subtleties!

 ==नित्योदिता पराशक्तिर्यद्यप्येषा तथापि च।==
 ==बाह्यचर्याविहीनस्य दुर्लभा कौलिकी स्थितिः॥==

 — Quoted by Jayarathа on Tantraloka 12.16.

 Meaning:
 `The power of supreme consciousness is always present in awareness, always pure and untainted.
 But for a person who lacks in external behaviour, it is impossible to get established in this unalloyed bliss.`